Louis-YuZhao/SETMIL/readme.md

 SETMIL: Spatial Encoding Transformer-based Multiple Instance Learning for Pathological Image Analysis

-Code for paper titled "SETMIL: Spatial Encoding Transformer-based Multiple Instance Learning for Pathological Image Analysis"
+Code for paper titled "SETMIL: Spatial Encoding Transformer-based Multiple Instance Learning for Pathological Image Analysis".

-Before you use this code, you need to configure default.yaml.
+Before you use this code, we need to configure the default.yaml.
 Here we provide a reference.

 1、First, in order to split the WSI into patches, execute the following script .